 Besides all the tattoo/piercing artists and vendor booths, there are tattoo contests, human suspensions, a freak show, beerfest,hot stud contest, hot babe contest, art show and musical entertainment.

-Not that I know of.
 There are no advance or online sales.
 All tickets are sold at the door, cash only.
 ATMs are available.
 Beware of buying tickets anywhere else than at the front gate.
 People presenting counterfeit tickets will not be allowed to enter.
+There are no discount ticket options.

 If you made an appointment in advance with a tattoo artist, you may be allowed to enter at the head of the line.
 Get there before your appointment time to make sure you can get in on time.